 - Mix cream cheese with sour cream, add sugar and vanilla sugar and beat until it is creamy; add egg yolks and mix well.

-- In a bowl mix pudding powder with sugar and a little bit of the cream, add it to the cheese and mix well.
+- In a bowl mix pudding powder with sugar and a little bit of the cream, then add remaining cream and add it to the cheese and mix well.

 - Add firm egg white and mix it carefully.